The ternary operator in C++ is a concise way to perform a conditional evaluation (also known as the conditional operator).

 return 0;

-The ternary operator can also be used to determine the return value of a method based on a condition.
+The ternary operator can also be used to determine a method’s return value based on a condition.

 #include <iostream>